Hasosh/spread-of-information/README.md

 The results of the simulation will also be saved in a dictionary, which includes the average results of the multiple runs of the simulation on each graph.
 The dictionary can be used for further analysis and comparison of the results.

-**Note**
-The code runs on csv file with edge list, you can use your own dataset and make the necessary changes in the code.